8 Minute Read

 Long-term care can be an emotionally charged topic.
 After all, no one wants to think about themselves or their loved ones being incapable of living on their own.
 But if you want to make a smart financial decision and protect your nest egg, long-term care insurance is a must.

-Joe and Susie were a young married couple of equal age.
+Take Joe and Susie, for example.
 They weren’t always smart with money, but they worked hard and built up a nest egg of $300,000.

-Sadly, after five years in the home, Joe passed away from old age.
-Susie, now 72, is healthy as can be for a lady her age but works full time because her husband’s stay in the nursing home devoured most of their nest egg.
+Sadly, after five years in the home, Joe passed away.
+Susie, now 72, is healthy as can be for her age, but she has to work full time because her husband’s stay in the nursing home devoured most of their nest egg.

 Local experts you can trust.Find an ELP